Test scores, Extracurriculars, and Social Media?

 Colleges can easily access a variety of social media platforms.
 From Instagram to TikTok, LinkedIn, Twitter, and even Facebook (if students are still using it), colleges can find profiles with a simple search.
 In most cases, this process is relatively easy, and a quick Google search can pull up a wide range of publicly available content.

 Admissions officers may manually search various social media platforms to gain additional insights into an applicant's character, behavior, and interests.
-Here’s a breakdown of the platforms they may review:
+Here's a breakdown:

 Admissions officers may also look at specific platforms related to the student's field of interest, such as academic forums, college-related sites, or niche networks.
 These platforms can provide context to an applicant's interests and passions.

-Many colleges now rely on Social Media Background Screening tools.
+Many colleges now rely on Social Media Background Screening technology.
 These tools analyze public social media activity to uncover anything that could be concerning or important.
-Tools like Ferretly use AI-powered background screening solutions to streamline the process.
+Tools like Ferretly use AI-powered social media background screening solutions to streamline the process.

 In some cases, references from peers or faculty members can provide insights into an applicant's behavior on social media and beyond.